Blog

 The Rev. Kimberly L. Hyatt with CAP student Victoria and teaching artist Michelle Taylor at the 2022 Spring for the Arts

 “It has been an honor to serve our community with the Cathedral Arts Project the past two decades,” said Rev. Hyatt.
-“Our work to provide equitable access to arts education has impacted tens of thousands of students in our community.
+“Our work to provide greater access to arts education has impacted tens of thousands of students in our community.
 I am grateful for our team and board’s commitment to provide more children with our life-changing programs.”

 Rev. Hyatt was named as an Ultimate CEO in 2017 and a Woman of Influence in 2015, both by the Jacksonville Business Journal.
 She received the Boundless: 40 Years, 40 Icons Award from the Cultural Council of Greater Jacksonville in 2016.
 She was chosen for the Inaugural Class of the Jessie Ball duPont Community Building Fund’s Community Coaches.
 She received the Woman of Vision Award from Girls Inc. in 2011.
 She is an active member of the Presbytery of St. Augustine, where she has served as President of the Trustees and as a national commissioner to the General Assembly of the PCUSA.
 She earned a Bachelor of Science degree from Presbyterian College, where she was voted Outstanding Senior in Political Science, and holds a Master of Divinity from Princeton Seminary.